Pvns3149/ItProjectManagement/README.md

 3. modify database connection details in server.js and run database
 4. cd into "system functions" and run "node server.js"
 5. open the html documents.

+note: vendor.html is seperate from the other html files.